 My children were 2 years old and 6 months old at that point.
 So my design work was limited to submissions only 2-4 times a year for a while.
 Anything I didn’t sell would be self-published and sold via PayPal on my blog, Crochet Legacy.
 Then in early 2001, I had a series of baby afghan designs that I decided to self-publish in a leaflet format.
 Those 5 afghans became the start of my “Simply” series of books.
 There were 4 of them, three I self Published and a 4th that was picked up by a Canadian company called Kustom Krafts.
 All are currently out of print, but I have plans for some of them to be revived!

 Over the years my business name changed; Crochet Legacy (1998-2010); KRW Knitwear Studio (2010-2015); Karen Whooley Designs (2016-present), but it grew with my children.

 As they became school age, I would have longer periods of time to work on new designs.
 In 2001 I started teaching consistently at a local chain called Pacific Fabrics, and then in 2004, I was asked to speak at Professional Development Day at the Crochet Guild of America’s Chain Link Conference that year.
 Along with that all-day teaching session on self-publishing (team-taught with Carolyn Christmas and Janet Rehfeldt), I taught other classes at my first National show.

 Below are some of the logos of my business over the years.

 I have taught at many shows including Stitches West, DFW Fiber Fest, Interweave Yarn Fest, and more.
 I have designed more than 400 patterns to date, and as of June 2020, I will have 23 books published.

-I don't think I have ever posted anywhere or spoken in any interview about my career in this much detail.
+I don’t think I have ever posted anywhere or spoken in an interview about my career in this much detail.
 There are a few things I have left out but that is how I got started as a designer in a nutshell!